 - Prior to serving check the seasonings - you may need to add a bit of salt depending upon which seasoning spice you use.
 If needed add about ½ teaspoon of salt and mix to combine.

 - In a large pot, cook the bow tie pasta to al dente in boiling salted water.
 Remove drain well and allow to cool completely.

 - When you are ready to assemble the salad, thinly slice the onions - both the white and green parts, red or green bell pepper, slice the cherry tomatoes and cucumber.

 - Drain the roasted red pepper and chop.
 Drain the artichoke hearts and dice.

 - Add all of the ingredients to a large mixing bowl.
 Sprinkle with the salad seasoning and add the salad dressing.
 Mix well to combine.
 Cover tightly and refrigerate at least 6 hours before serving.

 - Prior to serving, stir well and check seasoning.
-You may need to add a touch of salt and/or additional salad dressing.
+You may need to add a touch of salt, black pepper and/or additional salad dressing.

 - Can be served cold or at room temperature.